How Much Is a Car Accident Claim Worth?

 Settlement amounts can range from a few thousand dollars to several hundred thousand dollars (sometimes millions) for more severe cases.

-No fixed or average settlement amount applies universally to car accident claims in Wisconsin.
-Determining how much a car accident claim is worth depends on factors including the severity of injuries, property damage, medical expenses, and lost wages.
-That may also include potential future expenses from injuries and time off work, and pain and suffering resulting from injuries.
+There is no set or average settlement amount for car accident claims in Wisconsin.
+The value of a claim depends on several factors, including the severity of injuries, property damage, medical expenses, and lost wages.
+It may also include future medical costs, time off work, and compensation for pain and suffering.

 However, some studies have found that the median amount in the U.S. is around $15,000 – $20,000, when it comes to auto accidents.
 That said, the results can vary significantly.